 The next step is to inform members of the intent to borrow funds.
 A public forum is the best place for this discussion.
 At this time, the board should provide a detailed loan proposal to its members.
 The board should have a written summary.
 The document should contain a few vital pieces of information ranging from the thought process around the decision to borrow, the proposed terms of the loan, and the repayment plan.

-When meeting with members about a condominium or homeowner association loan, the board should have an outside advisor present to impartially answer questions.
+When meeting with members about a condominium or homeowner association loan, the board should have an outside advisor present to answer questions.
 To avoid potential issues down the road, members should formally vote to approve the loan.
-This is not just a best practice; it may be required in the condominium or HOA bylaws, especially if the loan repayment will necessitate an increase in dues.
+This step is not just a best practice; it may be required in the condominium or HOA bylaws, especially if the loan repayment will necessitate an increase in dues.

 It is a best practice to seek more than one loan proposal.
 Too often, boards focus solely on an interest rate without regard to loan structure and credit terms.
-Rarely are loan proposals identical so a careful review is always a good idea.
+Rarely are loan proposals identical so conducting a careful review is always a good idea.